Court Says No To Unjust Enrichment Cash Grabs Wh

 PRG’s second theory of recovery was unjust enrichment.
 This is what is known as a quasi-contract theory, an argument that although a contract did not apply, the court should issue a decision in PRG’s favor to avoid a particular harm.
 What harm?
 Unjust enrichment of Aramarine – in other words, some form of benefit that the defendant obtained without working for or that was in some way, shape, or form unfair.

 The court issued a resounding rejection of PRG’s unjust enrichment theory, saying it didn’t even apply.
-This is due to the legal principle that a valid and non-breached contract covers a certain “subject matter” – here, the issue of the third party commissions.
-Because the contract covered this subject matter, this sphere, the unjust enrichment theory cannot apply.
+This is due to the legal principle that a valid and non-breached contract covers a certain “subject matter” – here, the issue of the third-party commissions.
+Because the contract covered this subject matter, this sphere, the unjust enrichment theory cannot apply — a distinction that also proved decisive in a case involving medallion leases and fare regulations in the New York taxi industry.
 Remember that quasi-contract theories are appropriate only when directed to situations outside the scope or subject matter of a contract.

 It is interesting to consider that PRG thought it was entitled to something but that the court decided it deserved nothing simply from the language of the contract.
-This illustrates the point that contract drafting is a very tricky business, where mistakes or even a certain failure of foresight and anticipation of the other side’s tactics might be quite costly.
+This illustrates the point that contract drafting is a very tricky business — and can lead to severe outcomes if key provisions, like those governing liquidated damages, are not clearly defined.
 Again, the retention of competent counsel will have major benefits: one will get what one wants, subject to negotiation by the other side, AND the time, expense, and uncertainty of a courtroom trial can be avoided.
 Invariably, the best contracts are the ones that are never litigated because they clearly spell out, without question, what both parties get from the deal.
 Once a contract goes to court, any ambiguity, any mistake can get attacked – and the sheer number of arcane legal theories that may apply makes it an excellent idea to simply get the contract right in the first place.

 If you are about to enter into a contract or are a party to a contract that the other side may have breached, it is important to retain an attorney who has extensive experience working with contracts and business law issues.
 Please do not hesitate to contact our office for a consultation.